Other Funding Opportunities

 The Interdisciplinary Research Incubator for the Study of (In)Equality (IRISE) provides the support and structures that empower students to turn their big ideas regarding a research project on inequality into reality.
 Each scholar will follow a project structure that includes: research; development of a project plan in conjunction with a faculty mentor, IRISE colleagues, and other DU students; and implementation, documentation, and evaluation of their public project.
 IRISE inequity Scholars will receive a $2,000 annual fellowship for their work between February 1 and June 30 of each academic year.
 In addition, each scholar is eligible to receive a $1000 annual project stipend to implement community work.
 Faculty mentors will receive $500 in recognition of their intensive mentoring role.

-CENTER FOR COMMUNITY ENGAGEMENT & SERVICE LEARNING OPPORTUNITIES
+CENTER FOR COMMUNITY ENGAGEMENT TO ADVANCE SCHOLARSHIP & LEARNING

 OTHER OPPORTUNITIES